eparish1/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
- I am the 2018 John von Neumann Postdoctoral Research Fellow at Sandia National Laboratories.
-I earned my Ph.D. from the University of Michigan in 2018 in Aerospace Engineering.
-My research focuses on the development of engineering technologies that enable rapid simulation of complex multiscale and multiphysics systems through computational engineering, applied math, and machine learning.
+Eric is a research staff member at Sandia National Laboratories.
+Previously, Eric was a John von Neumann postdoctoral fellow at Sandia, and before that he earned his Ph.D. from the University of Michigan in Aerospace Engineering.
+Eric's research focuses on the development of engineering technologies that enable rapid simulation of complex multiscale and multiphysics systems through computational engineering, applied math, and machine learning.
+He is particulaly interested in reduced-order modeling, numerical methods for PDEs, scientific machine learning, and computational fluid dynamics.